vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

   }
 };
 ```
+> `onSSR` is used to perform an asynchronous request on the server side and convey the received data to the client.
+You will learn more about it very soon.

 For some composables (like `useProduct` ) you will need to pass a unique ID as a parameter (it can be a product ID, category ID etc.).
 Others (like `useCart`) do not require an ID passed.
 You can always check a composable signature in the [API Reference](TODO)